 Point Reyes is a cape sitting several miles in Marin County, northwest of San Francisco.
 I googled it a few days ago and fell in love with the cliffs overlooking the Pacific Ocean.
-Being a lazy ass, I didn't finish reading the rest of its history and skipped to the images section.

 We stopped by the visitor center.
 It resembled one of those cabins you see on TV.
 The lady at the information desk was kind enough to give us a brief idea of what to expect while driving in the park.

 "Watch out for flooding when you're driving in the park."
 I imagined knee-deep waters, but later realized flood meant an inch of puddle, not the your-car-will-be-swimming-in-water-and-you-have-to-push-your-car-to-its-limits type of flood like we have in the Philippines.

 "Are there wild animals here?"

 She says we can find elephant seals from an overlooking deck, and maybe come across some elks.
 She drew a circle on our map.
 I was hoping to see animals in the wild.
 As someone who grew up watching National Geographic and Discovery channel, I've been dreaming about seeing animals in the wild.